 One example is the “crochet-slip stitch” in The Dictionary of Needlework by Sophia Caulfeild and Blanche Saward, from 1882 (using a drawing that had appeared in earlier publications by other authors).Another is the “single stitch” in the Encyclopedia of needlework by Thérèse de Dillmont, from 1886.
 (The direction of the chaining changes between the foundation and first slip stitch rows and then remains constant.)

 The same illustration appears in the undated New Edition of the encyclopedia, which is unlikely to have been published before the turn of the 20th century.
 It is labeled there as a “single stitch or small closed stitch…also known as ‘slip’ stitch.”
-However, in contrast to the 1880s instructions for working a new stitch into the back edge of the chain capping the corresponding stitch in the preceding row (“BLO”; back loop only), the New Edition allows for other points of insertion beyond the front edge of the loop that was the initial prevalent form (FLO).
+However, in contrast to the 1880s instructions for working a new stitch into the back leg of the chain capping the corresponding stitch in the preceding row (“BLO”; back loop only), the New Edition allows for other points of insertion beyond the (unnoted) front leg of the loop that was the initial prevalent form (FLO).

 Put the hook from the right side of the work, through the upper half either of a chain stitch or a stitch of the row below….